pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_provision_retirement_state_machines/chapter.md

 ### Advanced Resource

 The _advanced resource_ retirement state machines are used if the service catalog item definition specifies a retirement playbook to be run.
-The selection of state machine is automatic, once again depending on the configured value for the **Remove Resources?** dropdown
+The selection of state machine is automatic, once again depending on the configured value for the **Remove Resources?** dropdown.

 The state machines are as follows: